elucid503/Synthara-Redux/README.md

 ## Audio Processing Pipeline

-The bot implements a sophisticated multi-stage audio processing pipeline:
+The bot implements a multi-stage audio processing pipeline:

 ### 1. Stream Acquisition
 - Uses InnerTube (YouTube's internal API) and a custom scraper to search for songs and retrieve HLS manifests